MUSIC, SELF-HELP & SO MUCH MORE THIS WEEK ON LPB

-On LPB's Facebook page, we share programming highlights, information about upcoming events, breaking news, behind-the-scenes photos from our productions, insider information on PBS' series - plus, we just like to have fun with our "fans!"
-Sometimes we have contests open to just our Facebook fans!
+On LPB's Facebook page, we share programming highlights, information about upcoming events, breaking news, behind-the-scenes photos from our productions, interesting Louisiana tidbits, insider information on PBS' series - plus, we just like to have fun with our "fans!"

-We would love to have you join our Facebook family of over 8,000 fans – go to LPB’s Facebook page and click “like!”
+We would love to have you join our Facebook family of over 8,100 fans – go to LPB’s Facebook page and click “like!”
 Get the latest news about programs, events, and behind-the-scenes action.
 Louisiana Young Heroes and Louisiana Public Square have their own Facebook pages, too.
-You can also learn more about getting your children interested in reading through our Raising Readers page.
+You can also learn more about getting your children interested in reading through our Raising Readers page - plus see Pepé Noel's latest post!.